Washington State Department of Agriculture announces eradication of the invasive Northern Giant Hornet on December 18, 2024.

 An Efficient Predator

 V. mandarinia are native to Asia, ranging from India, South China, and Japan to the Korean Peninsula.
-Primarily residents of forested areas near sea level, they attack both wild and domesticated bees and hives, killing and eating both adults and larva, and also consuming the honey.
-They prefer to nest in hollows in the ground, often at the base of trees.
+Primarily residents of forested areas near sea level, they attack both wild and domesticated bees and wasps, killing and eating both adults and larvae and also consuming the honey.
+They prefer to nest in tree cavities or in hollows in the ground, often at the base of trees.
 In the spring, mated queens who have been dormant over the winter will emerge to feed on tree sap before excavating a nest and beginning to lay eggs.
-When the first foraging wasps mature and emerge from the nests, usually around July, scouts head out to locate beehives and mark them with pheromones.
+When the first foraging wasps mature and emerge from the nests, usually around July, scouts head out to locate hives and mark them with pheromones.
 Other wasps from that nest follow the scent trail and attack the hives.
-A group of a dozen to 20 hornets can destroy a hive in an hour.
+A group of a dozen to 20 hornets can destroy a beehive in an hour.

 When the slaughter is complete, the hornets roll the corpses into ball-shaped clumps and carry them to their nest to feed the larvae, which in turn secrete a gooey substance that is eaten by the adults.
 Strong and fast flyers, the hornets can travel at least five miles in search of prey.

-Humans themselves are the species' only predator.
+Humans are the species' only predator.
 Many hornets are killed by beekeepers, and many more are killed in the quest for specialty cuisine, especially in the central Japanese region of Chibu.
 Grubs are fried or steamed, while the adults are skewered like kabobs or drowned in a distilled liquor called shochu, adding a tingling kick to the drink.
-Wasp hunters wear elaborate protective gear, including solid face helmets with a fan inside, and suits with a slick outer fabric covering a foam core, as traditional beekeepers' costumes are not enough to repel the quarter-inch-long stingers.
-In Washington, the state department of agriculture acquired a batch of these suits to use in eradicating nests.

 An Unknown Journey

 The first nest found in North America was in Robins Park in Nanaimo, British Columbia, on Vancouver Island.
-Local beekeepers used location data from a hornet sighting in July and picked the park as a likely site.
+Local beekeepers used location data from a hornet sighting in July to approach it.
 Although it was just five feet from a public walking trail, no one was bothered until John and Moufida Holubeshen identified it in August.
-John was stung on approach to the nest, saying the size and velocity of the attacker made it feel like getting hit in the chest with a plank of wood.
-The pain, which he said felt like a badly bruised rib, lasted 16 hours.
+John was stung on approach to the nest, saying the size and velocity of the attacker made it feel like getting hit in the chest with a plank.
 Nevertheless, the Holubeshens returned the next night with two other beekeepers and destroyed the nest.
-The next confirmed North American sighting was made soon after, via photograph, in White Rock, B.C., just north of the U.S. border.
+The next confirmed North American sighting was made soon after, via photograph, in White Rock, just north of the U.S. border.

-The first U.S. report of the hornets in the wild was from Blaine, where a resident walked outside on December 8, 2019 and saw an unfamiliar creature on his doorstep.
+The first U.S. report of the hornets in the wild was from Blaine, where a resident walked outside on December 8, 2019, and saw an unfamiliar creature on his doorstep.
 "It looks like a toy," said WSDA entomologist Sven-Eric Spichiger.
 "It's a freakishly large hornet with a giant head."
-The man posted a photo of the dead vespa on Reddit and was contacted by the state Department of Agriculture the next day.
-Workers drove up from Olympia that week to collect it.
-By December 14 the state office received official confirmation from the USDA of the unwelcome U.S. first.
+Workers from the department drove up from Olympia that week to collect it.
+By December 14 the state had received official confirmation from the USDA of the unwelcome U.S. first.
 That identification in Blaine solved a mystery for Ted McFall, a longtime beekeeper in nearby Custer, who had found one of his hives destroyed the previous month.
 On a routine check, he saw "thousands of bee bodies strewn on the ground outside of the hive" (Baker, "The Arrival ...").
 Inside the hive was more carnage, piles of decapitated bees, and no survivors.
 McFall said it was the first time in his experience that his bees had been unable to mount even a token defense.
 Not a single dead attacker was visible.

 The hornet's route to North America is unknown.
 Only a queen could establish a new hive on a new continent, and queens are active outside their nests for only a fairly brief period.
 One theory is that hornet queens in Asia have settled in shipping containers for their winter dormancy and then awakened across the ocean.
 One mated queen can establish an entire colony, and that colony would produce more queens to continue the advance.
 Another possible transmission route is through the shipping of live larvae for aficionados of wasps as food or as traditional medicine.
 This is illegal but not unknown.
 A package containing an entire V. mandarinia nest, including live larvae and pupae, was intercepted at a U.S. port of entry at some point before 2010, according to Allen Smith-Pardo, an entomologist with the USDA.